ga-curriculum/flask-react-crud-app-project/project-deployed-app-link-deliverable/README.md

 ## Introduction

 During project week, you'll deploy your project so that others are able to use it on the internet!
+You will need to deploy your back-end and front-end applications separately.

+Follow the [tktk Deployment guide](https://pages.git.generalassemb.ly/modular-curriculum-all-courses/universal-resources/deployment/tktk/) to deploy your back-end MEN Stack application.

-Follow the [tktk Deployment guide](https://pages.git.generalassemb.ly/modular-curriculum-all-courses/universal-resources/deployment/tktk/) to deploy your project.
+Follow the [tktk Deployment guide](https://pages.git.generalassemb.ly/modular-curriculum-all-courses/universal-resources/deployment/tktk/) to deploy your front-end React application.

 ## Submitting your deployed app link

-Deploy your project by following the guide above.
-Submit a link to your deployed app below.
+Deploy your project by following the guides above.
+Submit a link to your deployed front-end app.